Two special acoustic concerts celebrating Jerry Garcia’s 76th birthday

 Spotted Tiger is the Boston-based band led by violist Laurence Scudder and guitarist Erik White, of the Brothers McCann.
 Together they play an eclectic mix of originals and hand-picked covers.

 Jeffrey Pepper Rodgers is a grand prize winner of the John Lennon Songwriting Contest and founding editor of Acoustic Guitar magazine.
 He interviewed both Jerry Garcia and Bob Weir and is the author of a video series teaching Grateful Dead songs for acoustic guitar.
-He will be performing with his duo partner Wendy Sassafras Ramsay.

 A note from JPR